Bigg Boss (Tamil TV series) season 6

-Bigg Boss 6 was the sixth season of the Tamil version of the Indian reality television series Bigg Boss based on the Dutch series Big Brother and produced by Endemol Shine India (now merged with Banijay).
+Bigg Boss 6 is the sixth season of the Tamil-Indian reality television series of Bigg Boss based on the Dutch series Big Brother and produced by Endemol Shine India (now merged with Banijay).
 The show launched on 9 October 2022 on Star Vijay along with a 24/7 Live stream on Disney+ Hotstar.
 Kamal Haasan has officially once again been appointed as the host for the sixth time.

-The season's grand finale took place on 22 January 2023 and Mohammed Azeem was announced as the winner whereas Vikraman Radhakrishnan became the runner up.
+Once again, Nippon Paint sponsored the sixth season.

-Shivin Ganesan made history in the Bigg Boss franchise by emerging as the first transwomen finalist in history of the show and first transgender contestant to reach the finale.
+Shivin Ganesan made history in the Bigg Boss franchise by emerging as the first transgender contestant as a finalist.

 Production

 Eye logo

 The eye logo was officially released on 3 September 2022.
-The logo of the season was shaped in an oval kind of manner with a full gold and brownish brush.
+The logo of the season was shaped in an oval kind of manner with a full gold and orangy brush.
 However a round red circle in the middle of the eye symbolizes heated arguments and a tough challenge to take place in the season.